konstantintutsch/website/_posts/2023-09-17-managed-hosting-and-rpi-only.md

 I also like to accidentally break things which isn't good for a personal website.

+A few tiny changes were also made to the code of this website.
+I implemented the the link preview metadata from [OpenGraph](https://ogp.me).

 ## The Pi lost it's friend

 My Raspberry Pi is now on it's own (and that's good!).